kyma-project/serverless/docs/user/03-20-expose-function.md

     export NAMESPACE={FUNCTION_NAMESPACE}
     ```

-    >**NOTE:** Function takes the name from the Function CR name.
+    >**NOTE:** The Function takes the name from the Function CR name.
 The APIRule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

 2. Create an APIRule CR for your Function.
-It is exposed on port `80` that is the default port of the [Service Placeholder](../../05-technical-reference/00-architecture/svls-01-architecture.md).
+It is exposed on port `80`, which is the default port of the [Service Placeholder](../../05-technical-reference/00-architecture/svls-01-architecture.md).

     ```yaml
     cat <<EOF | kubectl apply -f -